 Assumptions and Risk Disclosure

 The information on this page is provided for educational purposes only and is not intended as investment, legal, or tax advice.
-It is designed solely to illustrate how longevity-based investment benefits may work under certain assumptions.
+It is designed solely to illustrate how longevity-linked investment benefits may work under certain assumptions.
 Actual results will vary.
+All illustrations, examples, and case studies are hypothetical and are intended to demonstrate potential scenarios — not to predict or guarantee actual outcomes.
+They do not represent the performance of any individual investor, portfolio, or account.

 Key Assumptions Used in the Illustrations

-- Life expectancy and mortality projections are based on the most recent Social Security Administration (SSA) tables available at the time of simulation.
+Life expectancy and mortality projections are based on the most recent Social Security Administration (SSA) tables available at the time of simulation.

-- In the event of death or early withdrawal, hypothetical scenarios assume that beneficiaries may receive 75% of the lesser of the initial investment or current market value, plus 1% for each full year the account was active.
+In the event of death or early withdrawal, hypothetical scenarios assume that investors who exit early, or their estate in the event of death, may receive 75% of the lesser of the initial investment or current market value, plus 1% for each full year the account was active.Case studies assume standardized market growth of 8% annually and do not incorporate unexpected market volatility, inflation, changes in interest rates, or changes in an investor's personal circumstances.

-- Simulations may assume a 3% annual early withdrawal rate prior to payout or death.
+Simulations may assume a 3% annual early withdrawal rate prior to payout or death.
+All figures shown are net of fees.
+No forecast, projection, or hypothetical return should be relied upon as a promise or representation of future performance.